 The St Regis Singapore is the best Marriott Bonvoy hotel in Singapore.
 The pampering at the St Regis Singapore begins upon your arrival, as a customized Bentley can be reserved to chauffeur you to the doorstep.
 The fine art of St Regis hospitality, refined over a century of storied legacy, awaits throughout the 299 elegantly appointed rooms and suites.

-Enjoying stunning vistas of Singapore’s downtown skyline, the rooms feature full silk-shaded chandeliers, bespoke furniture, lush fabrics, French marble bathrooms and state-of-the-art electronics, including Singapore’s very first IP phones.
-Gastronomes enjoy epicurean excellence with French cuisine at Brasserie Les Saveurs, Italian dishes at LaBrezza, Cantonese fare at Yan Ting and Japanese omakase at Michelin-star Shinji by Kanesaka.
+Enjoying stunning vistas of Singapore’s downtown skyline, the rooms feature full silk-shaded chandeliers, bespoke furniture, lush fabrics, French marble bathrooms, and state-of-the-art electronics, including Singapore’s very first IP phones.
+Gastronomes enjoy epicurean excellence with French cuisine at Brasserie Les Saveurs, Italian dishes at LaBrezza, Cantonese fare at Yan Ting, and Japanese omakase at Michelin-star Shinji by Kanesaka.
 The hotel also houses one of Asia’s finest private art collections.

 10. Ritz-Carlton Millenia Singapore

-Ritz-Carlton Millenia Singapore is centrally located along Singapore’s Marina Bay, this 608-room luxury hotel continues to be distinguished by unparalleled hospitality synonymous with The Ritz-Carlton brand.
-Attractions such as Gardens by the Bay, the Art Science Museum, the Integrated Resorts and the Singapore Flyer are only minutes away, while over 2,000 shopping and dining options are accessible via a covered sky bridge.
+Ritz-Carlton Millenia Singapore is centrally located along Singapore’s Marina Bay.
+This 608-room luxury hotel continues to be distinguished by unparalleled hospitality synonymous with The Ritz-Carlton brand.
+Attractions such as Gardens by the Bay, the Art Science Museum, the Integrated Resorts, and the Singapore Flyer are only minutes away, while over 2,000 shopping and dining options are accessible via a covered sky bridge.

 Renowned for iconic views from its spacious guestrooms and suites, the hotel features an exclusive Club Lounge on level 32.
-The Ritz-Carlton Club Lounge is a peaceful, exclusive retreat for leisure guests and business travellers.
+The Ritz-Carlton Club Lounge is a peaceful, exclusive retreat for leisure guests and business travelers.
 Located on the top floor, The Ritz-Carlton Club Lounge is an exclusive space for guests to work or play while enjoying spectacular views of the Singapore skyline.